Wildcat Mountain Ranch

-LODGE: A 6,800 SF custom built lodge was constructed in 1996 with scenic views of the rolling terrain and looking over the ranch.
-The lodge has nine (9) bedrooms, seven (7) bathrooms, a master apartment within the lodge (with separate kitchen facilities and living areas), and a large great room with stone fireplace and tile floors.
-There is an open commercial kitchen, dining, and living area with panoramic views of the ranch.
-The large wrap around patio is covered with a grand fire pit and wildlife viewing area.
+Improvements: The ranch has been subject to vast improvements starting with a 6,800 square foot, custom built hunting lodge.
+Constructed in 1996 and surrounded by the ranch’s breathtaking views, the lodge has nine (9) bedrooms, seven (7) bathrooms, a master apartment within the lodge (with separate kitchen facilities and living areas), and a large great room with stone fireplace and tile floors.
+There is an open commercial kitchen, dining, and living area as well as large wrap around covered patio, with a grand fire pit and wildlife viewing area.

-QUAIL: The ranch has one of the largest Bobwhite and Blue Quail populations per acre in Coke County.
-In 2002 the owners of the ranch formed a relationship with the Rolling Plains Quail Research Institute to place an additional focus to sustaining and growing the excellent quail numbers that were on the ranch.
+Through a continued relationship with the Rolling Plains Quail Research Institute, the ranch has has one of the largest Bobwhite and Blue Quail populations per acre in Coke County.
+The ranch’s conservation efforts place an unparalleled focus on sustaining and growing the quail numbers on the ranch.
 This quail management plan includes the development of adequate year-round food supplies and water, along with reasonable protection from the hazards to the bird’s kind of living.
-As a result, this continued management plan that includes grubbing and seeding, the ranch has reestablished native grasses, food sources and brush shelters that create cover for the birds.
-The ranch has hosted Dale Rollins Quail Appreciation Day and has 20 quail call stations that have been used for research by his students.
+As a result, this continued management plan, including rotational grubbing and seeding, the ranch has reestablished native grasses, food sources and brush shelters that create cover for the birds.
+The ranch has previously hosted Dale Rollins Quail Appreciation Day and has 20 quail call stations that have been used for research by his students.